 Belize Driving Laws And Local Drivers

-There’s one law that stands out—if you are making a left turn on a two-lane road, and almost all Belize roads are two-lane, you must pull off to the right shoulder until traffic is clear in both directions before you make your left turn.
+There’s one law that stands out: if you’re making a left turn on a two-lane road, and almost all Belize roads are two-lane, you must pull off to the right shoulder until traffic is clear in both directions before you make your left turn.

 Belize drivers think nothing of parking behind you and blocking you in.
 Parking in any direction is common.

-It seems like a general Belizeans’ rule: drive until it breaks, then fix it, and drive more… no preventative maintenance.
+It seems like a general rule in Belize: drive until it breaks, fix it, and drive some more… no preventative maintenance.

-A large majority of roads in Belize are dirt and paved roads seldom have shoulders other than by intersections.
+The majority of roads in Belize are dirt, and paved roads seldom have shoulders other than by intersections.
 Pavements may drop off, even when there is a shoulder.

-Most villages have at least two speed bumps, which come in two varieties: low bumps that might be encountered in a U.S. parking lot (these are to slow traffic, generally by schools and at each end of villages) or long, tall bumps (at pedestrian crossings—you must yield for people crossing.)
+Most villages have at least two speed bumps, which come in two varieties: low bumps that might be encountered in a U.S. parking lot (these are to slow traffic, generally by schools and at each end of villages) or long, tall bumps (at pedestrian crossings, for instance; you must yield for people crossing).

-All in all, I have been living in Corozal, Belize, full time for over six years and I have never had an accident.
+I have been living in Corozal full-time for over six years and never had an accident.
 If you are friendly, courteous, and a defensive driver, you should have no problems.